perklun/Mini-Twitter/README.md

 # Twitter Android App

-This is an Android application that uses the Twitter API to retrieve timeline and allow the user to compose messages.
-It is able to store tweets offline on a SQLite database to support tweets viewing offline.
+This is an Android application that uses the Twitter API to retrieve home and mention timelines.
+It also allow the user to compose messages.
 The network requests are made using Async requests.

-Time spent: 10 hours spent in total
+Time spent: 20 hours spent in total

+Completed assignment 4 stories:

+ * [x] Required: User can sign in to Twitter using OAuth login
+ * [x] Required: User can switch between Timeline and Mention views using tabs.
+ * [x] Required: User can view their home timeline tweets.
+ * [x] Required: User can view the recent mentions of their username.
+ * [x] Required: User can navigate to view their own profile
+ * [x] Required: User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+ * [x] Required: User can click on the profile image in any tweet to see another user's profile.
+ * [x] Required: User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+ * [x] Required: Profile view should include that user's timeline
+ * [x] Required:User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom
+ * [x] Advanced: When a network request is sent, user sees an indeterminate progress indicator
+ * [x] Advanced: Improve the user interface and theme the app to feel twitter branded

-Completed user stories:
+Completed assignment 3 stories:

  * [x] Required: User can sign in to Twitter using OAuth login
  * [x] Required: User can view the tweets from their home timeline